Fun Dog Training Techniques Using Shaping!

-This fun training technique can be used to teach your dog anything.
+Shaping is a fun training technique that can be used to teach your dog anything.

 Yard sales and flea markets are some of my favorite places to shop for dog training equipment.
 A couple of years ago I picked up a classic “Wizard of Oz” picnic basket with a lid that flips open – the kind Toto jumped out of while being dognapped on the Wicked Witch’s bicycle.
 That basket sat in a corner of my training center for quite some time while I pondered what to do with it.

 Finally one day while waiting for a client to arrive, I set about shaping my Scottie, Dubhy, to flip the basket lid open with his nose.
 It took less than five minutes – and once again I was reminded how powerful this sometimes overlooked dog training technique can be.

 Shaping, or as it’s formally known, “shaping by successive approximations,” simply means breaking down a behavior into tiny increments, and reinforcing the dog at each incremental step until you’ve achieved the full behavior.
 Some trainers believe that shaping is the ultimate approach to operant training, and that any steps that stray off the pure shaping path are detrimental to ultimate results.
 Others incorporate shaping as I do – as valuable part of a multi-faceted training program.

 The shaping process works because behavior is variable.
 In any series of repetitions of a behavior, your dog will give you variations in the manner that the behavior is performed – faster/slower, bigger/smaller, higher/lower, harder/softer, etc. If you wanted to shape your dog for a perfect obedience competition sit – straight, fast, and in proper heel position — you’d break the behavior known as “Sit” into those three components and work on them one at a time, capitalizing on the variability of your dog’s behavior for each one.